SergioLaRosa/splitnjoin/README.md

 Simple module for splitting files into multiple chunks and viceversa (from chunks to original file).

 I made splitnjoin for 3 reasons:
-1. Speed-up my uploading sessions (it's better to upload small, multiple files instead of a bigger one; in case of network failure some parts of file are already online)
+1. Speed-up uploading sessions (it is better to upload small, multiple files instead of a larger one; in case of network failure some parts of file are already online)
-2. Surpass my ISP _not-nice_ upload limitations about filesizes.
+2. Surpass ISP _not-nice_ upload limitations about filesizes
 3. End the laziness of a boring sunday

-Performance of splitting/joining phases can vary greatly **depending on hardware configuration** (especially the hdd speed).
+Performance of splitting/joining phases can vary greatly **depending on hardware configuration** (especially the HDD speed).

-For istance, let's try to split a Virtual Box virtual machine sized 8.5+ GB (.vdi):
+For instance, let's try to split a Virtual Box virtual machine sized 8.5+ GB (.vdi):
-- a system equipped with AMD Ryzen 7, 16 GB ddr4 and an SSD.MD disk can split the VM, in 34 chunks of 250MB each one, in less than 20 seconds...
+- A system equipped with AMD Ryzen 7, 16 GB DDR4 and an SSD.MD can split the VM in 34 chunks of 250MB each one, in less than 20 seconds
-- ...as opposed to my old notebook (i3, 8GB ddr3 and 5400rpm disk) that requires 4+ minutes to split it with the same parameters.
+- An older notebook (i3, 8GB DDR3, and 5400 RPM HDD) requires 4+ minutes to split it with the same parameters

 To read benchmark and performance tests, read sections below ("Perfomance tests").